CS513 students this semester are expected to participate in a group

 Consult only with your group members and the course staff in

 formulating, specifying, designing, and building your project.

-MEng students can use their CS513 project as the basis for the required MEng
+MEng students can use their CS513 project as the basis for the required MEng project.

-who are electing to use the project in this manner.
+to use the project in this manner.

 Profit from our past experience: